TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 3. Click the Create button to create the CA. This will create the files "example.com.der" and "example.comKey.der" in the /home/ubuntu/direct/tools directory.
-Place these in their own directory called, invalid-trust-relationship" to avoid confusing this with your other set.
+Place these in their own directory called, invalid-trust-relationship" to avoid confusing this with your other sets of certificates.

+    > mkdir invalid-trust-relationship
+    > cp example.com* invalid-trust-relationship/
+    > cp good/ttt.example.com* invalid-trust-relationship/

+The above step will result in a folder containing a trust anchor and endpoint that do not match.

 4. Install this example.com.der into the Direct implmentation.
 Then attempt to send a Direct message using the certificate from the "Good Domain Bound Certificate" step.
 Since this endpoint certificate was not created by this trust anchor, despite the fact the DNS, Common Name (CN), and Email, and Subject are the same.

-Please refer to ttt.configuration.md for more explanation on installation of these certificates.
+Please refer to ttt-configuration.md for more explanation on installation of these certificates.